Frequently Asked Questions

 Does my child have to participate in the CV Cyber program full-time or is there a part-time option?

 Students may attend fully online or choose a blended option with a mix of in-person and online courses providing a tailor-made learning opportunity to meet all students’ needs.
-The District is not planning to offer a "hybrid" option as it did during the pandemic.

 Can students return to in-person learning during the school year if they start in the cyber program?